Academic Policies & Standards

 Class Periods/Credits

 All credit hours are computed in semester hours.
-Three hours of work per week are, on average, expected to earn one semester credit hour; however, one credit hour may include any of the following combinations of work:
+On average, three hours of work per week are expected to equal one semester credit hour; however, one credit hour may include any of the following combinations of work:

-- One hour of lecture, plus a minimum of two hours of personal work outside of class, regardless of delivery mode (One hour of lecture is considered to be 50 minutes per week) ;
+- One hour of lecture, plus a minimum of two hours of personal work outside of class, regardless of course delivery (One hour of lecture is considered to be 50 minutes per week)

-- Three hours in a laboratory, internships, practica, studio work, or other academic work, regardless of delivery mode, with additional outside work in preparation and documentation;
+- Three hours in a laboratory, internships, practica, studio work, or other academic work, regardless of course delivery, with additional outside work in preparation and documentation

 Full-time Student Status